E-government: Russia

-Other systems located on cloud services, since cloud computing has been a useful tool for E-Government according to researchers.
+Other systems located on cloud services, since cloud computing has been a useful tool for e-government according to researchers.

-Today Russian e-government elements are demanded in the spheres of e-governance, e-services (e-health, e-education, e-library, etc.), e-commerce, e-democracy (web-election, Russian public initiative).
-By the United Nations E-Government Survey 2012: E-Government for the People Russia became one of the 7 emerging leaders in e-government development, took ninth place in rating of e-government development in largest population countries, took 8th rank in Top e-participation leaders, after Norway, Sweden and Chile, Advancing 32 positions in the world rankings, the Russian Federation became the leader of e-government in Eastern Europe.
+Today, Russian e-government elements are demanded in the spheres of e-governance, e-services (e-health, e-education, e-library, etc.), e-commerce, e-democracy (web-election, Russian public initiative).
+By the United Nations E-Government Survey 2012, e-Government for the People Russia became one of the 7 emerging leaders in e-government development, took ninth place in rating of e-government development in largest population countries, and took 8th rank in top e-participation leaders, after Norway, Sweden and Chile, Advancing 32 positions in the world rankings, the Russian Federation became the leader of e-government in Eastern Europe.
 Evolution of ICT in the Russian Federation provided the raising of Russia in e-government development index to the 27 places.

 Turkey

-E-Government in Turkey is the use of digital technology to improve service efficiency and effectiveness in Turkey.
+E-government in Turkey is the use of digital technology to improve service efficiency and effectiveness in Turkey.

 As of December 2020, 700 government agencies offers 5,338 applications to 51,757,237 million users.
 The mobile application offers 2,850 services.

 Ukraine

 The main coordinating government body in matters of e-government is Ministry of Digital Transformation established in 2019.
-In 2020, it launched the Diia app and web portal which allows Ukrainians to use various kinds of documents (including ID-cards and passports) via their smartphones as well as to access various government services with the plans to make all governmental services available by 2023.
+In 2020, it launched the Diia app and web portal which allows Ukrainians to use various kinds of documents (including ID cards and passports) via their smartphones as well as to access various government services with the plans to make all governmental services available by 2023.